Person

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Vanita Gupta is a civil rights attorney and the former president and CEO of the Leadership Conference on Civil and Human Rights (LCCHR).
-She was appointed to lead the Civil Rights Division of the U.S. Department of Justice under President Barack Obama and was nominated for Associate Attorney General under President Joe Biden in January 2021.
+Vanita Gupta is a civil rights attorney, government official, and nonprofit executive.
+She served as associate attorney general in the Biden Administration from 2021 to 2024, and before that was president and CEO of the Leadership Conference on Civil and Human Rights (LCCHR).1 She was appointed to lead the Civil Rights Division of the U.S. Department of Justice under President Barack Obama.
 She previously worked for the NAACP Legal Defense and Education Fund and the American Civil Liberties Union.
-1
+2

 Gupta is married to Chinh Q. Le, the legal director of the Legal Aid Society of the District of Columbia.